 Health Insurance Fund of Australia (HIF)

-HIF will pay up to $80 per script for medical cannabis.
-On the Value Plan, you can claim up to $350 per year across a range of Extras services.
+On their Savers plan, HIF will pay $80 per script for medical cannabis, up to a total of $350 per year across a range of Extras services.
 The Essential Extras Plan covers up to $200 just for non-PBS pharmaceuticals.

 Sector-Specific Health Care Plans

 If you work in specific sectors, your health coverage will likely include medical cannabis.
 For example, the Defence Fund will cover up to $900 annually.
-Navy Health, Police Health, and Transport Health also provide coverage.
-Teachers’ Health, on the other hand, only covers ARTG-listed pharmaceuticals.
+Navy Health ($200), Police Health ($600) and Transport Health ($300) also provide coverage.
+Teachers’ Health, on the other hand, only covers ARTG-listed pharmaceuticals and Nurse's Health doesn't cover medical cannabis at all.

-Despite being two of the largest health insurers in Australia, unfortunately neither Bupa nor HCF offer coverage for medical cannabis.
+Despite being two of the largest health insurers in Australia, neither Bupa or HCF offer coverage for medical cannabis.

 Making a claim in Australia for medical cannabis is usually reasonably straightforward (given they provide coverage).